FREE TRAINING!

 Because of this adaptation, autistic people are considered to be “rigid” and “inflexible.”
 However, the opposite is true.
 In reality, autistic people are incredibly flexible and consider a variety of options before drawing conclusions.
 But because we then tend to get caught in a state of “paralysis” due to our ongoing mental analyses, it’s just so much easier to avoid the zone of colorful nuance.
 It’s so much easier to see the world in black and white.

 When we see the world in black or white, all or nothing, the answers are clear.
-It’s either this or that, one or two.
+It’s either this or that, option one or option two.
 By shielding yourself from the in-betweens, you’re attempting to protect yourself, that is to say, to manipulate your nervous system to perceive safety.
 This is why I believe it’s much more appropriate to view eating disorders of any kind as a spectrum of adaptive eating behaviors, something you can learn more about in my Autistically ED Free Group Coaching Program!

 Circling back to black and white thinking, this autistic trait can be a huge factor when it comes to binge eating.
 For example, say you go into the kitchen and are feeling like some ice cream.
 Because you struggle to interpret internal cues due to interoceptive difficulties as discussed in Part 1 of this series, you really don’t know if you want one scoop or two scoops or a big bowl or perhaps a cone.